Skip to main content

 Promoting Engagement According to Risk Level

-In fiscal 2020, we began surveying our supply chain on the level of supplier awareness of and compliance with the Procurement Guidelines.
-Based on the results of monitoring interviews conducted on a trial basis with ten major suppliers in fiscal 2020, we requested that companies identified as important suppliers of the Group in fiscal 2021 complete a Web-based questionnaire.
-In fiscal 2023, we expanded the target group of important suppliers to 300 companies, accounting for approximately 70% of the top suppliers, and requested that they complete a Web-based questionnaire; we received responses from 132 of them.
-In light of the fact that we were unable to confirm the employment status of foreign technical interns at some of the business partners and their supply chains in the fiscal 2023 survey, we designed a questionnaire under the supervision of a consulting firm to deepen our understanding of the acceptance status of foreign technical interns.
+In fiscal year ended March 2021, we began surveying our supply chain on the level of supplier awareness of and compliance with the Procurement Guidelines.
+Based on the results of monitoring interviews conducted on a trial basis with ten major suppliers in fiscal year ended March 2021, we requested that companies identified as important suppliers of the Group in fiscal year ended March 2022 complete a Web-based questionnaire.
+In fiscal year ended March 2025, we expanded the target group of important suppliers to 300 companies, accounting for approximately 80% of the top suppliers, and requested that they complete a Web-based questionnaire; we received responses from 157 of them.
+Going forward, after analyzing the responses, we will target approximately 10 companies, check their initiatives, and hold monitoring interviews with them, including requests to promote measures such as improving internal systems and promoting human rights risk reduction measures, as well as study sessions aimed at raising human rights awareness.
+In addition, in the fiscal year ended March 2025, we held study sessions for approximately 150 suppliers on the importance of human rights due diligence and our Procurement Guidelines, with the aim of promoting understanding and raising awareness.

-In fiscal 2023, through a series of investigations, no suppliers were found to be in violation of laws or regulations.
+In fiscal year ended March 2025 through a series of investigations, no suppliers were found to be in violation of laws or regulations.

 Reference: Feedback Materials for Companies Responding to the Procurement Guideline Survey